Getting Started With iTalk4 Speech Device

 Don’t Forget to Register Your Product

-Registering your product provides you access to ableCARE, product updates, and resources for your product.
-Click here to visit our product registration page to get started.
+Lastly, registering your product provides you access to ableCARE, product updates, and resources for your product.
+Visit our product registration page to get started.